How To Create a User-Friendly Landing Page to Boost Conversions

 Wishpond is happy to publish this awesome guest post from Megan Ritter

 Landing pages are the bread and butter of online marketing.
-Like the signup clipboard or salesman’s rolodex, landing pages are your chief lead generating devices.
+Like the signup clipboard or salesman’s rolodex, landing pages are your chief lead generating and lead nurturing devices.
 When a user arrives on your landing page, you only have a few seconds to capture their attention and hopefully their contact information.

 If you don’t get it exactly right, the user will go right back where they came from (this is called bouncing).
 What’s worse, if enough users bounce, your quality score will go down, and your ads on Google will become more expensive.

 That’s right: a bad landing page can hit you with losses twice: Once, when you fail to convert the potential lead, and a second time when Google starts charging you more money.